EventStore/documentation/docs/cloud/automation/README.md

 ---
+title: Overview

 dir:
+  text: "Automations"
   order: 6
 ---

 # Automations

-In addition to the [Cloud console][cloud console], Event Store Cloud provides an API as well as the following automation tools:
+In addition to the [Cloud console][cloud console], Kurrent Cloud provides an API as well as the following automation tools:

 * [Terraform provider][terraform]
 * [Pulumi provider][pulumi]
-* Event Store Cloud [CLI tool][esc cli github]
+* Kurrent Cloud [CLI tool][esc cli github]

 You can use any of those tools to automate any operation accessible from the console.